imldresden/evonne/Documentation/README.md

 </p>

 By clicking the *explain* button, both the proof and the ontology views will be populated with the computed structures.

+Note: concepts and proof generation methods that are available in this menu depend on the reasoner selection in the previous step.

 <p align="center">
 	<kbd align="center">